 Caroline Maake studied human medicine at the Johannes-Gutenberg University of Mainz, before she moved to Zurich in 1990.
 Here, she received her MD in 1994 at the Institute of Anatomy.
 She was a postdoctoral fellow in the Department of Internal Medicine and Physiology at the University of Manitoba, Winnipeg, Canada from 1995 to 1996.
 Caroline Maake eventually returned to the Institute of Anatomy of the UZH for her habilitation work, for which she received the venia legendi in 2004.

-Caroline Maake's research projects receive funding from the Swiss National Science Foundation, the Commission for Technology and Innovation, the European Comission’s 7th Framework Programme, and the Eurostars Programme.
+Caroline Maake's research projects receive and received funding from the Swiss National Science Foundation, the Commission for Technology and Innovation, the European Comission’s 7th Framework Programme, and the Eurostars Programme.